This class teaches parents about:

 What if I have to cancel, reschedule, or did not show for the class I registered for?

 You will have to re-register and pay another $60 to attend class on another date.

 Where do I find parking?

-Parking is available on the north side of the building.
-Although the sign says parking is limited to two-hours, the lot is not monitored after 6:00pm.
+Parking is available on the south side of the building.

 Do I have to take the class if I have taken it before?

 Yes, with one exception: If you have taken the class within the past 90 days, contact our office by email to apply for a waiver of attendance.

 May I attend the same class as the other parent?

 No, we do not allow parents to take the class together: 1) years of experience have shown us that parents often don’t feel comfortable asking a question or raising a concern about a child in front of the other parent; and 2) parents are not as willing to engage in group work with others in the class when the other parent is present.

 Are the services confidential?